-Every year borough residents produce enough waste to more than fill the rugby stadium.
-Organic (food and garden) waste makes up 38% of the total, which could be recycled and composted to help maintain a clean and green environment.
+Organic (food and garden) waste makes up 38% of the total waste produced by residents.
+This waste could be recycled and composted to help maintain a clean and green environment.

 By separating your food waste and not putting it in your normal rubbish sacks, you will reduce the amount going to landfill.
 It will also help to stop animals tearing open your black sacks.

 We bulk the material for transport to Biogen where it is anaerobically digested (this means it is broken down without the presence of oxygen), in a sealed system.
 The process uses naturally occurring micro-organisms to break down the organic matter into fertiliser whilst also producing biogas.
 The biogas is converted into electricity and heat using a combined heat and power (CHP) engine.
 The biofertiliser is used on farm land to grow crops.

 It is difficult to home compost all food waste.
 Uncooked vegetables are great home composting material, but cooked vegetable material and baked goods can compost slowly and inefficiently and attract vermin.